 7 steps to preventing oral cancer

-Each year, approximately 53,000 Americans find out they have oral (mouth) cancer.
-But following the COVID-19 pandemic, experts worry that this number will grow.
+Each year, approximately 53,000 Americans are diagnosed with oral (mouth) cancer.
+But experts worry this number will grow following the COVID-19 pandemic.

-But according to Abie Mendelsohn, MD, a UCLA Health ear, nose and throat (ENT) specialist, the rise in risk isn’t the only problem.
+According to Abie Mendelsohn, MD, a UCLA Health ear, nose and throat (ENT) specialist, the heightened risk isn’t the only problem.
 “In addition to an increase in smoking and alcohol use during the pandemic, we’ve seen a big decrease in health maintenance,” he says.
 “That means people are increasing their risk of oral cancer and not scheduling routine care with their dentist or doctor.”

 Preventing mouth cancer

-Fortunately, there are steps you can take that may help prevent cancer in your oral cavity.
-Follow this advice from Dr. Mendelsohn to keep your mouth as healthy and cancer-free as possible:
+Fortunately, these steps may help prevent cancer in your oral cavity.
+Follow this advice from Dr. Mendelsohn to keep your mouth as healthy as possible:

 1. Understand the oral cancer risk factors

-There are some risk factors for mouth cancer that cannot be changed, but the biggest risk factors are lifestyle choices.
+Some risk factors for mouth cancer cannot be changed, but the biggest risk factors are lifestyle choices.
 Risk factors for oral cavity cancer include:

 - Tobacco use, including cigarettes, cigars and all forms of smokeless tobacco

 - Alcohol use, which multiplies the risk when used alongside tobacco